 First things first, Bloom is a very empowering company.
 Their mission is to empower women by writing down dreams and goals.
 The design encourages teachers to do the same in their professional lives.
 Bloom takes customer reviews and suggestions into account and redesigns their products.
 You will find a new back pocket folder now because of customer suggestions.
 This is a great company to support.
 This academic planner is popular for teachers and for many college students.

 Inspiring and organized are just two words that describe this academic planner.
 Your coworkers will get jealous.
-We love the inspiring teacher quotes that are on the divider pages.
+We love the inspirational quotes that are on the divider pages.
 The spiral, metal binding, and clear plastic cover are durable and last.

 We also love the graph paper pages for creating seating charts and the link to free additional printables.
 Unlike the Blue Sky, this one is undated, meaning teachers must fill in all dates.
 The Blue Sky has thicker pages for more durability.
 The paper is the same thickness as normal printer paper (100 gsm).